radon-h2020/radon-repository-miner/docs/cli/mine.md

 optional arguments:
-  -h, --help       show this help message and exit
-  -v, --version    show program's version number and exit --branch BRANCH  the repository branch to mine (default: master) --verbose        show log
+  -h, --help       show this help message and exit --branch BRANCH  the repository branch to mine (default: master) --verbose        show log
 ```

 ## path_to_repo
 The path to the cloned repository.
-This is mandatory to exectute the SZZ algorithm to identify bug-inducing-commits.
+This is mandatory to execute the SZZ algorithm to identify bug-inducing-commits.

 ## host {github, gitlab}
 The SVM hosting platform.
 Currently, Github and Gitlab are supported.